Artur-Vanivskyi/Restaurant-reservation-system/README.md

-# Periodic Tbales: Restaurant Reservation Application
+# Periodic Tables: Restaurant Reservation Application

 ## Introduction
 Periodic Tables is a restaurant reservation booking and table management system.
 Users of this application can view, create, edit, and delete reservations.
 Users can also search for reservations via mobile-number.
 Users can create new tables and seat reservations at a specific table.
 When seating the reservation at a table, validation will occur to ensure that the table size is of capable capacity for the reservation.